SHADOWS ON THE WALL | REVIEWS | NEWS | FESTIVAL | AWARDS | Q&A | ABOUT | TALKBACK

 Assembled with affection, the film can't help but keep us engaged.
 Like most people, Nasir and his cohorts dream of movie careers, but moving to Mumbai will leave them very small fish in a huge pond.
 The script playfully explores hurdles they face in Malegaon, such as how young women are unwilling to show their faces on-screen, so they hire dancer-diva Tripti (the charismatic Pupala).
 And Nihal is constantly urging Nasir to settle down with a wife, but he's waiting for his lost love Mallika (Kumar).

 These plot threads add layers that help the story resonate strongly.
 The charming Gourev is terrific as the single-minded Nasir, sympathetic even when everyone turns against him for good reason.
 His connections are beautifully played, allowing each person to emerge with their own yearnings.
 Arora is particularly memorable as Shafique, especially when events thrust him to the forefront later on.
-And the cast's three women (Pupala, Kumar and Jaferi, as Nasir's lawyer indended) hold their own with sparky wit.
+And the cast's three women (Pupala, Kumar and Jaferi, as Nasir's lawyer intended) hold their own with sparky wit.

 While the light-hearted story takes some suddenly intense turns in the final act, it's still a lot of fun to watch these people make their movies.
 Their inventive low-budget productions are inspiring, as is their determination to achieve something memorable.
 So when the narrative includes notes about commercial pressures and film industry snobbery, it feels especially knowing and sharp.
 And the climactic production of their Superman homage is both hilarious and hugely emotional.